DaveTheCredible/David-McGee.xyz/content/Humor/yh/yh.md

 "Your honor, I'm not a paranoid schizophrenic.
 The voices made that much clear!"

-"Oh no, your honor, the person on that ID card is clearly me.
+"Oh no, your honor, the person on that ID is clearly me.
 I was just heavier then.
 And had a beard.
 And was five years older."

 "No, your honor, I'm not a lone shark.
 It's merely coincidence that all of my customers end up breaking their knee caps."